crypto101/book/stream-ciphers.rst

 Stream cipher bit flipping attacks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Synchronous stream ciphers, such as native stream ciphers or a block
+Synchronous :term:`stream cipher`\s, such as native :term:`stream cipher`\s or a block
-cipher in CTR mode, are also vulnerable to a bit flipping attack.
+cipher in :term:`CTR mode`, are also vulnerable to a bit flipping attack.
 It's
 similar to CBC bit flipping attacks in the sense that an attacker flips
 several bits in the ciphertext, and that causes some bits to be flipped
 in the plaintext.

-This attack is actually much simpler to perform on stream ciphers than
+This attack is actually much simpler to perform on :term:`stream cipher`\s than
-it is on CBC mode.
+it is on :term:`CBC mode`.
 First of all, a flipped bit in the ciphertext results
 in the same bit being flipped in the plaintext, not the corresponding
 bit in the following block.
 Additionally, it only affects that bit; in
 CBC bit flipping attacks, the plaintext of the modified block is